219-design/qt-qml-project-template-with-ci/README.md

      - Ubuntu 18.04 LTS "Bionic"
      - Mac OS X 10.15 "Catalina"

+2. Run *one* of the following, depending on your host platform (the second one is for Mac OS X):
+     - `tools/ci/provision.sh`
+     - `tools/ci/provision_mac.sh`

-2. Visually inspect the file `tools/ci/provision.sh` (or `provision_mac.sh`) to
-   learn which `apt` (or `homebrew`) packages are required.
-Use your own preferred `apt` commands or equivalent methods to install those required packages.
-   (`provision.sh` is executed in the GitHub action runner instance prior to running the continuous integration build-and-test routines.
-It may or may not be a provisioning script that you wish to run locally.
-Read it and choose.)
+   Do *not* run as root, but *do* be prepared to enter a sudoer password when prompted.
+Visually inspect the file `tools/ci/provision.sh` (or `provision_mac.sh`) to learn which `apt` (or `homebrew`) packages are required.
+If you prefer to install the required libraries via other means, then feel free to use your own preferred `apt` commands or equivalent methods to install those required packages.  (`provision.sh` is executed in the GitHub action runner instance prior to running the continuous integration build-and-test routines.
+We know that it works well there.)

 3. (Optional) To enable the Android build and/or the linuxdeployqt step, you can set the following variables before proceeding.
 This will add several minutes